rgitrepo/kubernetes-beginner-to-pro/docs/day4/static-pods.md

-### Tutorial: Understanding Static Pods, DaemonSets, and Deployments in Kubernetes
+### Tutorial: Understanding Static Pods, DaemonSets, Deployments, and Back-Off Algorithms in Kubernetes

 #### Table of Contents
 1. [Introduction to Static Pods](#introduction-to-static-pods)